mb09h530/Overleaf-tutorial/README.md

 **2. Sign in:** Once you have signed up, you can log into your account.
 The first time you sign in, you need to verify your e-mail address and to set a password.

+## Part 2: Create a new project
-**3. Create a new project:** You can now create your first project by pressing on the "create a new project" button.
+**1. Create project:** You can now create your first project by pressing on the "create a new project" button.
 A window will pop up providing you with a choice of possible templates.
 For now, we choose the blank paper under the heading basics.

 ![](create_project.PNG)